-Dipwells were installed on a grid across the site at 90m spacing (n=28).
+Dipwells were installed on a grid across the site at 90m spacing (n=29).
 Measurements were taken during a drought period (defined as no significant rain in the preceding 2 weeks) to capture a period of stress when the bog water table is drawn down.
 On unmodified bog, monitoring has shown that the water table level remains within 10cm of the surface (or even less) during drought periods.
 This is considered to be critical for creating the conditions for specialist bog species such as Sphagnum papillosum to survive, and for maintaining the largely anoxic conditions within the catotelm which preserves plant remains as peat (i.e. "active" bog conditions).

-The results showed that water table levels across the site were generally poor, with no dipwells supporting a water table level within 200mm of the surface during the drought period.
+The results showed that water table levels across the site were generally poor during drought conditions, with only one out of 29 dipwells achieving the criteria of having a water table within 100mm of the surface (78mm).
+A further 8 points had a water table 100-200mm below the surface, and the remaining 20 points were over 200mm from the surface.
 Map 3 shows the spatial distribution of dipwells and the recorded water table depths (0 = water table was not within 100/200mm of the surface, 1 = water table was within 100/200mm of the surface).

-These results support the conclusion that the site is currently in degraded from a functional bog perspective, and that the site would benefit from interventions to restore the underlying hydrology.
+No dipwells within Units A and B achieved a water table level within 200mm of the surface, supporting the conclusion that the site is degraded from a functional bog perspective.
+A small number of dipwells in Units C and D achieved a water table level within 200mm of the surface, and only one dipwell reached within 100mm of the surface.
+The site would therefore benefit from interventions to restore the underlying hydrology.